eastmang/undergrad-thesis-opioid-addition/README.md

 # Analysis

 This work found that legalizing marijuana led to a statistically significant decrease in opioid abuse.
-Additionally, it performed a subsample analysis for the african-american community which demonstrated a larger magnitude drop in addiction from medical legalization.
+Additionally, it performed a subsample analysis for the african-american community which demonstrated a larger magnitude drop in opioid addiction from medical legalization.
 These findings are discussed more in depth in the paper.
 Below is a graph that shows the drop of admittance for opioid addiction in the year around a state legalizing marijuana.